Curtis Institute of Music — Admission Snapshot 2026

 Admissions officers prioritize 'Founders' and 'Change-makers' over 'Office-holders.'
 Document quantifiable impact—what did you build that didn't exist before?

-Does a degree from Curtis Institute of Music Worth It?
+Is a Curtis Institute of Music Degree Worth It?

 At Curtis Institute of Music, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Curtis Institute of Music as your choice in the form.